ROI

 • Lost projects, customers, partnerships

-• Productivity loss in the team (the bad hire slowed the team down)
+• Productivity loss in the team (the mis-hire slowed the team down)

 3. Replacement costs (30–80% of annual salary)

-• Recruiting (internal or headhunter, often 25–35% of annual salary in executive search)
+• Recruiting (in-house or headhunter, often 25–35% of annual salary in executive search)

-• Onboarding and training (3–9 months to full productivity)
+• Onboarding and training (3–9 months until full productivity)

 • Loss of know-how